Compare roles in health

 Training and qualifications required

-The nationally recognised training for Health Trainers is the City and Guilds level 3 Certificate for Health Trainers.
-You can take this course without any previous qualifications.
-Trainee Health Trainers also study for this nationally recognised Certificate.
-Once you have completed this qualification, you will be able to work as a health trainer.
+The nationally recognised training for Health Trainers has been the City and Guilds level 3 Certificate for Health Trainers.
+However, this is no longer offered and a new qualification is being developed by the Royal Society for Public Health.
+This is expected to be available in 2019 and once completed, you will be able to work as a health trainer.

 Expected working hours and salary range